Budget 2021: Govt, Opposition set for major showdown

 The parties decided to stage a protest on the inaugural day in support of the farmers who are protesting against the three farm bills.

-Only BSP supremo, Mayawati will not take part in the boycott.
+BSP supremo, Mayawati who had earlier said that her party will not take part in the boycott, later on changed her mind.
+The BSP will join the opposition ranks in the protest.

 Parliamentary affairs minister, Prahlad Joshi said that the opposition must reconsider its decision.
 I appeal to all leaders from all parties not to boycott the President's address.
 The government is ready to discuss all issues threadbare, he also said.

 Lok Sabha Speaker, Om Birla who will chair an all party meeting later today said that the session will offer ample opportunity for MPs to raise issues.
 "This will be a long session with Question Hour and Zero Hour.
 The lawmakers will get enough opportunities to raise all issues.
 Disrupting the session will not benefit them," Birla said, pointing out that the debate on the President's address allows MPs to raise "any issue under the sun," he said.